mabiesen/TimerGame-GO/README.md

 * When user types 'x', the game stops.
 Information regarding game time is then presented to the user.

 Commits
+* 1/12/2017 01:52 PM Running          - Needs more testing, more refactoring, correct evaluateInput function
 * 1/12/2017 00:00 AM RUNNING          - Needs more testing, correct evaluateInput function, display arrays with session number
 * 1/11/2017 08:14 PM NOT YET COMPLETE - Needs closeout function to print slices, compare to total, and need testing
 * 1/11/2017 06:54 PM NOT YET COMPLETE